List of Playboy Playmates of 1985

 The following is a list of Playboy Playmates of 1985.
 Playboy magazine names its Playmate of the Month each month throughout the year.

 January

 Joan Bennett (born August 30, 1964, in Chicago, Illinois) is a former American model.
 She was Playboy magazine's Playmate of the Month for January 1985.
+Following Playboy she pursued a career as a professional model.

 February

 Cherie Witter (born October 22, 1963) is an American model and actress.
 She was chosen as Playboy's Playmate of the Month for February 1985.

 March

 Donna Smith (born March 15, 1960, in Portland, Oregon) is an American model.
 She was the March 1985 Playboy Playmate of the Month.

 April

 Cindy Brooks (born November 5, 1951) is an American model and actress.
 She was chosen as Playboy's Playmate of the Month in April 1985.
 She briefly held a regular role on Days of Our Lives in 1989.

 May

 Kathleen Ann Shower (born March 8, 1953) is an American model and actress.
 Known as Kathy Shower she is Playboy's Playmate of the Month for May 1985 and Playmate of the Year for 1986.

 Following Playboy, Shower had an acting career, mainly within the action adventure (American Kickboxer 2, The Further Adventures of Tennessee Buck) and erotic thriller genres (Boundaries, LA Goddess and Velvet Dreams), as well as TV work including a continuing role in Santa Barbara.
 In 2009, Shower completed an independent film entitled Kathy Shower: Playmate Model Mom.